ThalesGroup/OntologyGNN/README.md

 TCGA dataset can be downloaded from [GDC portal](https://portal.gdc.cancer.gov/).

-## Usage
+## 📂 Usage

-To work with the above two datasets, the user needs to structure the data files in the data directory as:
+To work with the two supported datasets, structure your `data/` directory as follows:

---data
-    --titanic
+data/
+├── titanic/
-        --ontology_file (ttl, rdf, owl)
+│ ├── ontology_file # (ttl, rdf, or owl format)
-        --feature-to-class_map file (json)
-    --tcga
-        --matrix_connection_truncated.csv
-        --tcga.npz
-        --tcga_graph.pickle
+│ └── feature-to-class_map.json
+├── tcga/
+│ ├── matrix_connection_truncated.csv
+│ ├── tcga.npz
+│ └── tcga_graph.pickle

+- **ontology_file**: A file describing the ontology (accepted formats: `.ttl`, `.rdf`, `.owl`).
+- **feature-to-class_map.json**: A mapping from input features to ontology classes.
+- **tcga_graph.pickle**: Serialized graph object representing the gene interaction structure.

+Make sure these files are placed exactly as shown to ensure compatibility with the `load_data'

 ### Example on Titanic dataset: